bilalyasar/justrelease/README.md

 ###Most Simple Usage:

-java -jar justrelease.jar username/reponame
+sh justrelease.sh username/reponame

 In this usage we detect your project type, update the version ( we assume it is patch release).

 ###Giving Release Type

-java -jar justrelease.jar username/reponame (major | minor | patch )
+sh justrelease.sh username/reponame (major | minor | patch )

 ###DryRun Config